wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-onboard-users/includes/3-envision-the-adoption-of-teams.md

 :::image type="content" border="false" source="../media/4-teams-adoption-resistance.png" alt-text="Teams Adoption Resistance":::

 Every organization approaches change differently, depending on region, work style, professional profile, and other elements of the organization.
-To assess your organization's readiness, see Assess organizational change readiness.
+To assess your organization's readiness, see **Assess organizational change readiness** in the **Learn more** section below.
 Use the guidelines to answer the following questions:

 1. What percentage of users fall into each bucket?
 Use this to assess change resistance.
     - *Early adopter*: request the solution before it's available.
     - *Informed users*: use the solution once its value is proven.
     - *Dissenters*: push back on any change.